deephaven-examples/redpanda_dxfeed_financial_data/README.md

 # redpanda_dxfeed_financial_data

 This repository publishes [dxFeed](https://dxfeed.com/) demo data to a Kafka [Redpanda](https://vectorized.io/) to stream.
 The Kafka stream is then consumed into Deephaven.
 Running `redpanda_start.sh` will create stock market tables on [http://localhost:10000/ide](http://localhost:10000/ide).
+Note that the Deephaven's default authentication (pre-shared key).
+For more information on using pre-shared key authentication and setting your own key, see [How to configure and use pre-shared key authentication](https://deephaven.io/core/docs/how-to-guides/authentication/auth-psk/).

 ## How it works

 ### Deephaven application mode

 This app runs using [Deephaven's application mode](https://deephaven.io/core/docs/how-to-guides/app-mode/).

 ### Components